To discuss how to apply for a place in Clearing call our Clearing Hotline UK: 0800 009 3375, International: 01483 216024

 A Research Project (double module)

 Canadian Constitutional Law**

 Criminal Justice in Modern Britain

-Drugs and the Criminal Justice System
+Drugs in the Criminal Justice System

-The Evolution of Prisons
+The Evolution of the Prison System

 *All modules are indicative and are available subject to course numbers.
 The choice of modules may vary from campus to campus.